barakeel/oeis-synthesis/README.md

-This repository contains the software accompanying "Program Synthesis for the OEIS" authored by Thibault Gauthier.
+This repository contains the software accompanying the paper "Program Synthesis for the OEIS".

 Solutions found during a training run can be inspected in the file `result/full_prog_poly`.